1992 Gimli DHC-4 Caribou crash: Aircraft

 The aircraft was operating as an experimental aircraft as part of a modification program to convert the DHC-4A Caribou to Pratt & Whitney PT6A-67R turboprop engines, replacing the original R-2000-7M2 piston engines.
 Maintenance had also been undertaken on several parts replacing elevators and rudders.
 The modified DHC-4A had been taken for test flights a year earlier and was operating under the CAR 4b experimental restricted category.
 These tests highlighting the need for a replacement of the aircraft's mechanical vacuum pumps with a Bendix suction system, accompanied by in-line fuel booster pumps and a newly designed hydraulic pump.

 Flight crew

-The crew of three consisted of two pilots, Michael J. Quirk (43) and Perry Eugene Niforos (50), and design supervisor and engineer, Gordon Hagel (28).
+The crew of three consisted of two pilots, Michael J. Quirk (43) and Perry Eugene Niforos (40), (Note: United Press International reported the age as 50.) and design supervisor and engineer, Gordon Hagel (27).
+(Note: United Press International reported the age as 28.)
 The crew was licensed to fly the DHC-4, however their experience with the specific turboprop modification was limited.
 Quirk, the pilot in command, had 4700 hours of flight time on this type of DHC-4.
-The originally scheduled co-pilot, who had greater experience with piston DHC-4 aircraft, was substituted instead for Niforos, who had less time with the aircraft with only 240 hours on this type, prior to takeoff.
+He had previously piloted a CV-7A in Vietnam, and later whilst serving for the United States Armed Forces at the Marshall Islands and finally whilst flying for Interocean Airways in Mozambique.
+The originally scheduled co-pilot, who had greater experience with piston DHC-4 aircraft, was substituted instead for Niforos, the son of the owner of NewCal Aviation Inc., who had less time with the aircraft with only 240 hours on this type, prior to takeoff.
 Investigators found that both Quirk and Niforos had limited experience individually for the flight of the aircraft.
-Hagel was present, evaluating the aircraft's fuel and hydraulic system modifications during the flight test.
+Hagel, working for Aero Consulting Services Ltd., was present evaluating the aircraft's fuel and hydraulic system modifications during the flight test.